 (TL, ∦) Breast cancer cell line matching

-MCF7 is the most studied human breast cancer cell line, with nearly 25,000 scientific publications reporting results from study of MCF7 \cite{25828948}.
+MCF-7 is the most studied human breast cancer cell line, with nearly 25,000 scientific publications reporting results from study of MCF-7 \cite{25828948}.
 It is a human cell line derived from a malignant pleural effusion due to breast carcinoma \cite{4357757}.
-MCF7 is one of few cell lines that express substantial levels of estrogen receptor (ER), and so is widely used to mimic ER-positive invasive human breast cancers.
+MCF-7 is one of few cell lines that express substantial levels of estrogen receptor (ER), and so is widely used to mimic ER-positive invasive human breast cancers.
 It is also used to study intracellular binding constants, transport mechanisms, and DNA binding sites among ER target genes \cite{25828948}.
 T47D is also an ER-positive breast cancer cell line that has been widely used to study breast cancer, and is also derived from a malignant pleural effusion \cite{228940}.
 Unlike MCF-7, T47D is a mutant for the tumor suppressor gene TP53 \cite{8562478}.